Working With Indigenous People 101

 - Indigenous Engagement Guide -

-The following webinar was hosted by Canadian Environment Law Association - This is the first in a 3-part webinar series with Gary Pritchard, Manager of Environment and Climate Change with Cambium Indigenous Professional Services (CIPS), talking about how to work effectively and meaningfully with Indigenous communities.
+The following webinar was hosted by Canadian Environment Law Association - This is the first in a 3-part guide with Cambium Indigenous Professional Services (CIPS).
+In this guide, CIPS talks about how to work with Indigenous communities in an effective and meaningful manner.

 Right on...Thank you April, welcome everybody.
 (I'm glad) I am surprised that there is so many people.
 I am really excited for that.